atelognomist/luma-cosmetics/README.md

   # User dashboard

-  This is a code bundle for User dashboard, The original project is available at https://www.figma.com/design/9NbXGqzQVHd0aM0CStGnLT/User-dashboard.
+  this is a code bundle for User dashboard, The original project is available at https://www.figma.com/design/9NbXGqzQVHd0aM0CStGnLT/User-dashboard.

   ## Running the code